codoworks/go-boilerplate/README.md

 [![Codacy Security Scan](https://github.com/codoworks/go-boilerplate/actions/workflows/codacy.yml/badge.svg)](https://github.com/codoworks/go-boilerplate/actions/workflows/codacy.yml)

-This is a backend service skeleton or a boilerplate to speed up development process.
-Over time this package has become opinionated and behaves more like a framework with a set of pre-defined features.
+This is a backend service skeleton or boilerplate to speed up development process.
+Over time, this package has become opinionated and behaves more like a framework with a set of predefined features.
 This package was developed using `GoLang v1.21`.
-Thank you for using codoworks service skeleton.
+Thank you for using Codoworks Go Boilerplate.

 <img align="right" src="docs/Go-Boilerplate_Logo_Dark_BG_Small_V1.0.png">